-The advantage of using a specialised grow light (like the one on the right) is you will be able to provide exactly the right type of environment.
+The advantage of using a specialised grow light (like the one on the right) is you will be able to provide exactly the right type of light for your plants.

-The advantage is that the best grow lights can be programmed to help you get the right environment for your plants to grow.
+The advantage is that the best grow lights can be programmed so that they automatically switch on for optimum number of hours.

 Element 3 – support to help them grow

 The final element is to provide support for your plants as they grow.

 This can sometimes be a challenge indoors – outside (when growing in soil) you can often simply use a bamboo rod in the ground.

 But indoors – especially when using hydroponics or aquaponics – that is not as easy.

 In addition it helps to use a support system that you can grow, as the plants get bigger and need some support.

 The only one we’ve found that seems to fit the bill, is the one on the right.

 Which tomatoes & peppers to grow, and why